A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Scalable LoRaWAN Use Cases

-LoRaWAN network has been suggested to develop highly critical applications, namely indoor air quality \cite{Pereira2020}.
-Precisely it is integrated into Radon Risk Management in public buildings with high density knowing that Radon is a natural radioactive gas classified by the World Health Organization (WHO) as the most dangerous gas that can cause lung cancer.
-The Radon gas naturally occurs and accumulates inside the indoor environment as the school, which makes LoRaWAN plays a crucial role in reducing public health risks associated with this pollutant.
-Another critical use case of the LoRa communication system is monitoring Elderly People and following up on their health conditions, especially those isolated for Covid-19 infection.
-The proposed system in \cite{Lousado2020} integrates low-cost devices for data processing and communication, connected to the IoT network via LoRa communication.
-Various sensors are incorporated into this system to collect critical data that allow the authorized entities to have real-time information of system users' health and their urgent needs.
-In addition, sensor networks can be employed to monitor Elderly people using LoRa GWs for cost efficiency.
+The LoRa network has been suggested for developing highly critical applications, such as for indoor air quality \cite{Pereira2020}.
+Specifically, this network is integrated into radon risk management in public buildings with high density, as radon is a radioactive natural gas classified by the World Health Organization as the most dangerous gas, which can cause lung cancer.
+Radon gas naturally occurs and accumulates in the indoor environment, such as in a school.
+Thus makes LoRaWAN plays a crucial role in reducing public health risks associated with this pollutant.
+Another critical use case of the LoRa communication system is monitoring elderly people and following up on their health conditions, especially those isolated for the coronavirus disease 2019 (COVID-19) infection.
+The proposed system in \cite{Lousado2020} integrates low-cost devices connected to the IoT network via LoRa communication for data processing and communication.
+Various sensors are incorporated into this system to collect critical data that allow authorized entities to obtain real-time information on health and the urgent needs of the system users.
+In addition, sensor networks can be employed to monitor older people using LoRa GWs for cost efficiency.

-\subsection{Environmental monitoring}
+\subsection{Environmental Monitoring}